Skip to content

 Back to Blog

-high severity April 13, 2026 · scope unconfirmed
+high severity April 13, 2026 · 4 min read Unverified claim — what this is

 K Subsea Group Listed by everest Ransomware Group

 On April 13, 2026, Singapore-based offshore energy services provider K Subsea Group appeared on the leak site of the Everest ransomware group.
-The company, which employs more than 800 staff across Southeast Asia, had internal files exfiltrated after a ransomware attack.
+The company, which employs more than 800 staff across Southeast Asia, is claimed to have had internal files exfiltrated after a ransomware attack.
 Public reporting indicates that customer records, employee information, and operational documents may have been taken, although the precise number of people affected remains unknown.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Available reporting describes the incident as a classic ransomware operation in which attackers first gained access, encrypted systems, and then exfiltrated data before demanding payment.
 The Everest group published proof of the breach on its dark-web leak site on April 13, 2026.
 K Subsea has not yet issued a public statement confirming the scope, but the presence of the company’s name on the leak site is treated as credible by multiple ransomware-tracking services.